Jesus Year RESOURCES

 KNOW (Understanding the Message)

-Leader Note: Big Truth to Remember → Sin always separates, but Jesus always restores.
+Leader Note: Big Truth to Remember → God blesses us not by our strength but through surrender.

 GROW (Let It Sink In)